Connor Wong Preview, Player Props: Red Sox vs. Yankees

-The Boston Red Sox, including Connor Wong (.276 slugging percentage in past 10 games, including no homers), take on starting pitcher Gerrit Cole and the New York Yankees at Yankee Stadium, Saturday at 1:05 PM ET.
+Connor Wong -- with an on-base percentage of .233 in his past 10 games, 63 points lower than his season-long percentage -- will be in action for the Boston Red Sox versus the New York Yankees, with Clarke Schmidt on the hill, on August 20 at 1:35 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Nationals.
+He hit a home run while going 1-for-4 in his previous game against the Yankees.

 Connor Wong Game Info & Props vs. the Yankees